-Below you will find 5 steps that can help you to improve your maintenance strategy and reduce overall costs!
+Below you will find 8 suggestions on how to improve your maintenance strategy and reduce overall costs!

-A big part of implementing a successful preventative maintenance program in your business is understanding maintenance failure data, and effectively using them as KPI's.
-This article will discuss 5 key metrics & failure data collection procedures that you need to consider, how to calculate them, and what benefits they offer for cost reduction and optimized efficiency.
+A big part of implementing a successful preventative maintenance program in your business is understanding maintenance failure data and effectively using them as KPIs.
+This article will discuss five key metrics & failure data collection procedures that you need to consider, how to calculate them, and what benefits they offer for cost reduction and optimized efficiency.

-Reactive maintenance also often referred to breakdown maintenance means that equipment repairs are done after the equipment failure.
+Reactive maintenance, also often referred to as breakdown maintenance, means that equipment repairs are done after equipment failure.

-In order to achieve your goals, you have to focus on specific objective in order to be able to measure your effort and results afterwards and see if you have achieved the goal in the first place.
+In order to achieve your goals, you have to focus on a specific objective in order to be able to measure your effort and results afterward and see if you have achieved the goal in the first place.

 Especially for maintenance managers, tracking the goals and results has become so much easier in the past years due to technology and EAM systems.
-Most of the EAM solutions allows to create custom dashboard based on your needs and data you are gathering.
+Most of the EAM solutions allow creating custom dashboards based on your needs and the data you are gathering.

-In this article you will find most useful 5 Key Performance Indicators for Maintenance Department to follow in order to reduce Maintenance Costs and Increase Productivity!
+In this article, you will find the most useful 5 Key Performance Indicators for Maintenance Department to follow in order to reduce Maintenance Costs and Increase Productivity!

-In any asset intensive industry, you need to protect the health of equipment and ensure that your facility runs efficiently.
-One of the best ways to accomplish these goals is to develop a strategic approach to organize your spare parts.
+In any asset-intensive industry, you need to protect the health of equipment and ensure that your facility runs efficiently.
+One of the best ways to accomplish these goals is to develop a strategic approach to organizing your spare parts.

 Routine and preventive maintenance models will improve the company's overall performance and minimize downtime.
 The most popular method used for this is Total Productive Maintenance (TPM), a methodology that focuses heavily on workplace control.
 This guarantees accessibility, reliability and efficiency.